pxai/fjs/document/content/functionaljs.md

 - Lead to cleaner code.

 **Easy to test**
-Those could lead to bugs and make code more difficult to test and mantain.
+Those could lead to bugs and make code more difficult to test and maintain.
 Why?
 Because to test something you probably need to define several mocks or prepare a lot of stuff.

 **No side-effects**